 How to pay with your phone or watch in Europe?

 Contactless payment with a smartphone or connected watch is becoming increasingly common.
-Using a mobile payment application, offered by your bank or the manufacturer of your phone or watch, downloaded onto your device, allows you to register your bank card numbers and to pay for purchases in France and abroad.
+You can use a mobile payment application from your bank or device manufacturer, downloaded to your phone or watch.
+The app then allows you to register your bank card numbers and to pay for purchases in France and abroad.
 But how does contactless mobile payment work?
 Is there a payment limit?
 What are the risks?
 Find out in this article.

 How does mobile payment work?

-To be able to pay with a smartphone or a connected watch in the EU, you must first check whether your device is equipped with an NFC (Near Field Communication) chip.
-This technology allows data to be exchanged as soon as you bring your mobile phone or watch close to the payment terminal of the trader.
+To pay with a smartphone or a connected watch in the EU, you must first check whether your device is equipped with an NFC (Near Field Communication) chip.
+This technology allows the exchange of data.
+All you have to do is bring your mobile phone or watch close to the payment terminal of the trader.

-Please note that for travels to the USA, your device will need to be equipped with another technology allowing to use MST (Magnetic Secure Transmission).
+Please note that for travels to the USA, your device will need another technology using MST (Magnetic Secure Transmission).

 Next, you must choose a payment application.
 All the major banks, online banks and neo-banks, both French and European, offer them.
 Smartphone and connected watch manufacturers also have their applications.
 Compare the offers and services before deciding.

-Once the application is installed, add one or more bank cards, scan your bank card(s) or enter the numbers manually, select the card to make purchases, agree to the terms of use and accept the authentication request sent by your bank.
+Once you have installed the application, add one or more bank cards.
+Scan your bank card(s) or enter the numbers manually, and then select the card to make purchases.
+You must agree to the terms of use and accept the authentication request from your bank.

-Before each possible contactless payment, you must authenticate yourself (fingerprint, code, etc.), select the card registered in the application and bring your device close to the terminal.
+Before each possible contactless payment, you need to authenticate yourself (fingerprint, code, etc.).
+Then you can select the card in the application and bring your device close to the terminal.
 And it works even when the smartphone is not connected to a network or Wi-Fi.

 Mobile payment by QR Code